 We turned left onto one of the streets and continued through the town for about 700 meters until we reached road 672, which runs through the town (5).
 We were all dreaming of a Druze pita, so we turned left towards a bakery.
 I think it was called Rushdi Bakery.
 It had a wooden pergola facing the road, with a few tables.
 Inside, they had a lot of sweet pastries, buns, and Druze pitas with different toppings – zaatar, onion, and pizza topping.
 We bought all the topping types and sat down next to one of the tables outside.

 We crossed to the other side of road number 672 and started mildly descending on the Israel National Trail.
-We hiked on the wide dirt path for a while, and then stumbled upon a group of men who were hiking together.
+The trail continues on a wide dirt path for a while.
+Then, we stumbled upon a group of men who were hiking together.
 “We do a segment each month,” they told us and after a few moments of chat, passed us and continued on their way.

 We followed their tracks.
 About 1.7 km from Isfiya, starts a more challenging descend (6).
 There’s a long railing, which you can hold on to as you make your way down a steep decline.
 Then, there are several more spots where you need to climb down some hand and leg bars, deep into the Mount Carmel Forest.
 It’s a really fun section of the trail.
 One of the men that hiked in front of us pointed towards the ground at one point and told us: “Look!
 There’s a Salamandra over here.”
 The Salamandra, with yellow and black spots, was laying next to a tree trunk.
 That was also quite exciting.